Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology

-We now turn to two well-known families of posets, namely the weak order and the Tamari lattice.
-Their Hasse diagrams will arise as $1$-skeleta of the permutahedron and the associahedron, respectively.
+We now turn to three well-known families of lattices, namely the weak order, the Tamari lattices, and the Cambrian lattices.
+Their Hasse diagrams will arise as $1$-skeleta of the permutahedra, the associahedra, and the generalized associahedra, respectively.

 \begin{ex} The permutahedron $P_n$ is a simple polytope yielding weak order as follows.
 Let $(x_1,\dots ,x_n)$ be a point in $\reals^n$ with distinct coordinates, most typically chosen with $x_i = i$ for $i=1,\dots ,n$.
 Recall that is the canonical $V$-representation for $P_n$.
 Two of its vertices $x_u=(x_{u(1)}, \ldots, x_{u(n)})$ and $x_v=(x_{v(1)}, \ldots, x_{v(n)})$ for $u, v, \in S_n$ are connected by an edge if and only if $v=u s_i$ for some adjacent transposition $s_i=(i, i+1)$ acting on values.
 If starting from $x_e=(x_{1}, \ldots, x_{n})$, corresponding to the identity element $e$ of $S_n$ we orient the edges of $P_n(x_1, \ldots, x_n)$ from shorter towards longer permutations, then we obtain the weak order.
 Thus a cover relation $u\prec v$, for $v=u s_i$ in weak order means that we introduced a descent involving values $i$ and $i+1$ which were in positions $k$ and $l$, $k<l$, in $u$, respectively.
 Then, taking the linear functional {\bf c} $= (c_1,\dots ,c_n)\in \reals^n$ to be one with strictly descending coordinates $c_1 > c_2 > \cdots > c_n$ we obtain that $\bc \cdot x_v- \bc \cdot x_u=c_k(i+1)+c_l i -c_k i -c_l (i+1)=c_k-c_l>0$.
 This verifies for each cover relation $u\prec v$ in weak order that $\bc\cdot x_u < \bc\cdot x_v $.
 See also Example 3.3 in \cite{BKS}. \end{ex}